 One of the most romantic notions about road trips is “roughing it” in a car the whole way.
 When you or a loved one is driving, you can choose which route to take, how fast or slow you travel, and likely have somewhat more leg room.

 If you want to avoid putting the extensive mileage on your vehicle, you should consider renting a car.
 Many individuals do this when they are about to go on a vacation.
 There are auto rental companies located all over the country.
 Do your research by looking online and asking for recommendations to determine which has the best reputation and would be a great fit for you.
 Just make sure you check out the 5 things (you won’t believe) you need on your road trip and to set up renter’s insurance to cover any type of damages that may occur.

 Fun with Cycling

 If you are a cycling enthusiast and are fit enough to handle the long distance, why not take your bicycle out for the challenge?
-Several big cities have implemented cyclist-friendly amenities, including having the local buses be equipped with a bike holder, and creating cycling lanes.
-You can check out aspects such as what motels, campgrounds are restaurants are around, as well as explaining the more-lengthy routes and showing where bike shops are located.
-If you do not already have them, pick up tools and spare tires, a helmet that fits well, padded shorts, and panniers.
-Do your best to avoid highways, instead choosing the paved rural roads.
+Several big cities have implemented cyclist-friendly amenities, including local buses equipped with bike holders and creating cycling lanes.
+You can check out aspects such as what motels, campgrounds, and restaurants are around.
+If you do not already have them, pick up tools like spare tires, an mtb helmet mips that fits well, padded shorts, and panniers.
+Do your best to avoid highways, instead choosing paved rural roads.

 Are you a fan of solving puzzles?
 How about scavenger hunts?
 It’s exciting to go on a geocache adventure.
 This is especially fun if you are travelling with young children.